TheBluWiz/H265Repack/README.md

 ```sh
 H265Repack input.mp4 output.mkv mkv medium 23
 ```
+It is worth noting that hardware acceleration on macOS is only available when not using optional arguments.
+The hardware acceleration circutry is opinionated and doesn't allow for those optional customizations.
 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or have found bugs, please email me at <a href="mailto:thebluwiz@icloud.com?subject=H265Repack">thebluwiz@icloud.com</a>.
 For major changes, please open an issue first to discuss what you would like to change.
 ## Going Forward
+- Suppress ffmpeg ouput
+- Potentially add a progress bar or other animation during transcode
 - May add in additional scripts for `AV1` Titles.
-- Supress ffmpeg info
-- Potentially add progress bar or other animation during transcode
-## Achnowledgements
+## Acknowledgements
-- Speacial callout to the developers at ffmpeg and all the libraries and tools that made this project possible.
+- Special callout to the developers at ffmpeg and all the libraries and tools that made this project possible.
-- Changelog
-## Changelog
-### V0.1.0
-Initial release with transcode functionality to h.265 format for files or video directories.
 ## Author
 This project is created and maintained by [TheBluWiz](https://github.com/TheBluWiz).
 If you have any questions or would like to see more of my projects, feel free to visit my [GitHub](https://github.com/TheBluWiz) or contact me at [thebluwiz@icloud.com](mailto:thebluwiz@icloud.com).
 ## License